Chauvet-DJ/COLORBANDH9ILS_V2/README.md

 # COLORBANDH9ILS_V2

-### This firmware is for Version 2 of the COLORband Pix ILS.
+### This firmware is for Version 2 of the COLORband H9 ILS.
 If you have Version 1 of this product, please contact Customer Service for further instructions on how to update your unit.
 &nbsp;

 ## Firmware Update Instructions